Close Menu

 Market Cap vs. Enterprise Value

 Enterprise value (EV) is a broader valuation measure that adds to a company’s debt and subtracts cash from its market cap.
-EV are a way to measure the total cost to buy a business, including debts.
-It is often used in valuation multiples like EV/EBITDA.
-It can be more informative for takeover situations or comparing firms with different capital structures.

-Market cap, in contrast, reflects only the equity portion of the value.
-Using both measures together provides a more complete picture: market cap shows what shareholders think the company is worth, while enterprise value considers the claims of all capital providers and the net cash position.
+• Using both measures together provides a more complete picture: market cap reflects what shareholders think the company is worth, while enterprise value accounts for the claims of all capital providers and the net cash position.

 Common Questions About Market Capitalization